Categories

 Surf season, Kata beach Phuket

-Phuket is famous for its beautiful beaches and clam ocean from November to April each year, This Pearl of the Andaman Sea welcoming millions of tourists on its beaches.
-However the green season in Phuket has more to offer, in the past decade, some already know that it is one of the best surf destination in Thailand.
+Phuket is famous for its beautiful beaches and calm ocean from November to April each year.
+This Pearl of the Andaman Sea welcomes millions of tourists to its beaches.
+However, the green season in Phuket has more to offer.
+In the past decade, some already know that it is one of the best surf destinations in Thailand.

-Surf scene has been in Phuket since 2005 and getting more and more popular, from May to October considering the best time to surf in Phuket.
-These three months offer non-crowded beaches because there are more rainy days than a clear blue sky.
-The southwest monsoon, wind and waves come from the southwest and since Phuket exposed to the west waves hitting the popular beaches of Phuket, make swimming difficult but create the surf scene around, drawing the other group of visitors to the island.
+The surf scene has been in Phuket since 2005 and is getting more and more popular, with May to October considered the best time to surf in Phuket.
+These months offer non-crowded beaches because there are more rainy days than clear blue skies.
+The southwest monsoon brings wind and waves from the southwest, and since Phuket is exposed to the west, waves hit the popular beaches of Phuket, making swimming difficult but creating a vibrant surf scene, drawing another group of visitors to the island.

-Kata beach is one of the most popular beach to surf in Phuket.
-Kata beach welcomes all surfer levels, there are plenty of surf board shops and surf schools available on the beach, some offer class with equipment rental included in their rates, or if you are an experience surfer and only want to rent the board, there are different rates for 1-2 hours or all day rental.
-Some shop will train you before you hit the waves and try it out for the first time.
-However don’t expect Phuket waves to be like those waves in other professional surfing destination.
-Kata waves are good for beginner who want to try it out and enjoy the waves.
+Kata Beach is one of the most popular beaches to surf in Phuket.
+Kata Beach welcomes all surfer levels; there are plenty of surfboard shops and surf schools available on the beach.
+Some offer classes with equipment rental included in their rates, or if you are an experienced surfer and only want to rent a board, there are different rates for 1-2 hours or all-day rental.
+Some shops will train you before you hit the waves and try it out for the first time.
+However, don’t expect Phuket waves to be like those waves in other professional surfing destinations.
+Kata waves are good for beginners who want to try it out and enjoy the waves.

-Before hitting Kata beach for surf season, you might want to equip yourself with rip current and how get out of it.
-While the ocean is great for surfer, some swimming skills is always good to have under your sleeves.
+Before hitting Kata Beach for surf season, you might want to equip yourself with knowledge about rip currents and how to get out of them.
+While the ocean is great for surfers, some swimming skills are always good to have under your sleeves.

-Luxe Villa’s properties are located within walking distant to Kata beach, the popular surf scene in Phuket.
-Enjoy special hotel rates during the so call ‘low season’ of Phuket and kick your surf skills up a notch with Luxe villas.
-For more information, please send your enquiry on the contact page.
+Luxe Villas’ properties are located within walking distance to Kata Beach, the popular surf scene in Phuket.
+Enjoy special hotel rates during the so-called ‘low season’ of Phuket and kick your surf skills up a notch with Luxe Villas.
+For more information, please send your inquiry on the contact page.